Conoscere and sapere in Italian

 Saperci fare

-To be skilled in doing something
+To be skilled at doing something

 Literally: To know to do